 Short-term investments that are not held for the purpose of meeting short-term cash commitments and restricted margin accounts are not considered as 'cash and cash equivalents.

-For the purpose of the statement of cash flows, cash and cash equivalents consists of cash and cash equivalents as defined above, net of outstanding bank overdrafts when applicable.
+For the purpose of the statement of cash flows, cash and cash equivalents consists of bank balance as described above.

 4.3 Accrued expenses